-This spinach and zucchini lasagna is vegetarian, low carb, and gluten-free.
+This zucchini lasagna is vegetarian, low-carb, and gluten-free.
 It is made with tomato sauce, skinny ricotta, mozzarella, and zucchini noodles.

-This low-carb Spinach and Zucchini Lasagna recipe has become one of the most popular recipes on my site over the years.
-I first published this low-carb Spinach and Zucchini Lasagna four years ago and since then my readers have made it with great reviews.
-I’m still making it often since my husband loves this Spinach and Zucchini Lasagna recipe.
-This recipe is great because instead of using traditional noodles, you’ll use zucchini noodles, which make this recipe low-carb and gluten-free, but yet very flavourful.
+This low-carb Zucchini Lasagna recipe has become one of the most popular recipes on my site over the years.
+I first published this Zucchini Lasagna four years ago, and since then, my readers have baked it and given great reviews.

 Hello everyone.
-I would like to say thank you for all your good wishes to be better I received from my last post when I was talking about my sciatic nerve pain.
+First, I would like to thank you for all your good wishes I received after my last post when I was talking about my sciatic nerve pain.
 The good news is I am almost 100% better.
-My husband helped me a lot with his massages and some yoga exercises too, which I am not going to give up anymore.
-Nothing in life is more important than your health so don’t stop exercising because it is essential for a healthy body, life, and soul 😉
+My husband’s massages helped me a lot and so did the yoga exercises, which I am not going to give up anymore.
+Nothing in life is more important than your health.
+So, don’t stop exercising because it is essential for a healthy body, life, and soul. 😉

-The original recipe doesn’t call for spinach, but I added it to the tomato sauce to load this amazing lasagna recipe with more greens.
-I used skim ricotta and mozzarella cheese to save some calories too.
+Her original recipe doesn’t call for spinach, but I add it to the tomato sauce to load this amazing lasagna recipe with green and to add more flavor.
+I use skim ricotta and mozzarella cheese to save some calories, too.
 Please give this recipe a try.
 I am sure everybody in your home will love this vegetarian, low-carb, and gluten-free lasagna.

 How I make the perfect zucchini noddles: